3453-315h/LIVEBOX-0DAY/README.md

-CWE-352: Cross-Site Request Forgery (CSRF): The web application does not, sufficiently verify whether a well-formed, valid, consistent request was intentionally provided by the user who submitted the request.
-Allows an attacker to manipulate all configuration parameters.
+**CWE-352**: *Cross-Site Request Forgery (CSRF): The web application does not, sufficiently verify whether a well-formed, valid, consistent request was intentionally provided by the user who submitted the request.
+Allows an attacker to manipulate all configuration parameters.*

 Integrity Impact 	Complete (There is a total compromise of system integrity.
 There is a complete loss of system protection, resulting in the entire system being compromised.)
 Availability Impact 	Complete (There is a total shutdown of the affected resource.
 The attacker can render the resource completely unavailable.)